 If you don’t use your car (or second car) every day, renting it out to trusted neighbours can help to offset these high standing costs.
 Listing it through a neighbour-to-neighbour car sharing platform like Car Next Door means that you can manage your car’s availability online or from your smartphone, and still drive whenever you need to.

 You’ll need to have a car that meets Car Next Door’s eligibility criteria.
 As with AirBnB, there is a bit of work involved upfront to get set up for sharing (like setting your availability calendar and switching your insurance to Car Next Door’s comprehensive damage cover).
 They will send a technician around to install the in-car technology that lets Borrowers access your car without you needing to meet them.

 It can take up to 6 months to get a regular group of local borrowers booking your car and bringing in consistent earnings – but if you’re in the right area and your car has good availability, you could be earning upwards of $100 a week and spending less than 20 minutes a week to manage your car sharing activity.

 3: Sell unwanted gifts, impulse purchases and other stuff that’s cluttering up your home and your life

 According to online trading platform Gumtree, over half a billion dollars’ worth of gifts given each Christmas are unwanted.

-Even if you got nothing but useful, beautiful gifts under the tree, it’s get carried away in the post-Christmas sales and end up with clothes that didn’t quite fit; shoes that don’t quite match anything, and homewares that you really didn’t need.
+Even if you got nothing but useful, beautiful gifts under the tree, it’s possible you got carried away in the post-Christmas sales and ended up with clothes that didn’t quite fit; shoes that don’t quite match anything, and homewares that you really didn’t need.